 Student credit cards are often not treated as seriously as all other types of credit cards.
 But the truth is that this card works similarly to the rest, i.e. holders would enjoy a line of credit, and get rewards (cash back included) whenever they make purchases with the card.

-If you are a student and understand the boundary of credit spending, I would say that getting a student credit card is a good idea.
+If you are a student and understand the boundaries of credit spending, I would say that getting a student credit card is a good idea.
 It is a good alternative to cash, and it can be handy and useful at times, provided that you don’t splurge unnecessarily on it.

 It also provides a means for you to establish credit at a fairly young age.
 So get hold of one and use it diligently and carefully.

-There is no two student credit cards that are alike, which makes it harder to choose one.
+There are no two student credit cards that are alike, which makes it harder to choose one.
 I will try to show you the differences among some of these cards available in the market today.